ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 Before You Begin
 ****************

-ExpressionEngine assumes that you are comfortable with basic HTML.
-If you aren't, we recommend `j-learning.org's basic HTML tutorial <http://www.j-learning.org/build_it/page/basic_html/>`_.
+.. note:: ExpressionEngine assumes that you are comfortable with basic HTML.

-If you have not installed ExpressionEngine yet, :doc:`please do so now </installation/installation>`, making sure to choose "None - Empty Installation" for your Site Theme when prompted.
+If you have not installed ExpressionEngine yet, :doc:`please do so now </installation/installation>`.
-The other available theme, **Default Theme**, is a complete website and a good example of a more complex and fully fleshed-out site.
-It's okay if you've already installed ExpressionEngine with the Default theme, as you can build your news section along side the default site.

 *****************
 The Control Panel
 *****************

-Upon completing the installation you are given two links.
-One is your site's homepage, which isn't very exciting (in fact it should appear blank since we haven't created any content yet!) and the other is your site's Control Panel.

-Follow the link to your Control Panel (also known as the "back end") and log in using the same username and password you provided during installation.
+Upon completing the installation, you will land on your Control Panel login page.
+Login to the control panel (also known as the "back end") using the same username and password you provided during installation.
 If you don't remember your Control Panel link, it's usually similar to: `<http://example.com/admin.php>`_

-.. important:: If your Control Panel link just brings up the Installation Wizard
-	again, you need to remove the *system/ee/installer* folder from your server as outlined in the :doc:`Installation Instructions </installation/installation>`.

 After logging in, you'll be greeted by the Control Panel Overview page: